WirelessAlien/ZipXtract/README.md

      alt="Get it on F-Droid"
      height="80">](https://f-droid.org/packages/com.wirelessalien.zipxtract/)

+### RAR extraction and 7z compression feature not available in F-Droid version of the app

-Or download the latest APK from the [Releases Section](https://github.com/WirelessAlien/ZipXtract/releases/latest).
+Download the latest APK from the [Releases Section](https://github.com/WirelessAlien/ZipXtract/releases/latest).

 ### Translate